 Our team has performed a total of more than 2,000 minimally-invasive, image-guided procedures since the beginning of our program in 2005 and performs more than 150 procedures annually.

 The Neurointerventional Radiology Program is led by Ali Shaibani, MD, a nationally renowned neurointerventional radiologist who has pioneered treatment of cerebrovascular diseases in children affecting the head, neck and spine using cutting-edge neurointerventional techniques.

-Our team provides treatment for a wide-range of conditions, including:
+Our team provides treatment for a wide-range of conditions affecting the brain, spine, head and neck, including:

-Arteriovenous shunts of the head and neck (outside of the skull)
+Arteriovenous shunts (AVM) of the head and neck (outside of the skull)